 Spring Junior Independent Work

-In the spring semester, juniors complete a Junior Paper under the supervision of an independent work advisor.
+In the spring semester, juniors complete a Junior Paper under the supervision of an independent work adviser.
 A Junior Paper written in the Department of Politics is normally an essay of 20 to 35 double-spaced pages that is clearly focused on one--or a few related--political questions, problems or issues.
 Junior papers are supposed to define a significant political question or problem and to answer it through a process of systematic research which may, depending on the nature of the topic selected, involve reading primary and secondary literature or original documents, interviewing, or compiling and analyzing statistical data.
 The range of subjects suitable for such essays is very wide.
 Most projects involve the following elements: defining a significant question, formulating a hypothesis, gathering and assessing evidence, reviewing critically the work of others on this subject, evaluating alternative methods of inquiry, critically reviewing one's own arguments, and relating one's findings and conclusions to a larger political context of issues.
 The Junior Paper is not a passive review of the existing literature, nor a summary of facts, nor a long editorial.
 It presents a critical and creative analysis of a question, problem or issue.
 A presentation of the student's own well-reasoned views is an essential part of this exercise.
 Policy recommendations are welcome but not required.

 In general, the standards for senior theses apply in faculty evaluations of the Junior Paper, with the understanding that the time available to work on a Junior Paper is much less than the time available for the senior thesis.
-Faculty advisors are expected to submit extensive comments on the written work of the students whom they advise.
+Faculty advisers are expected to submit extensive comments on the written work of the students whom they advise.

 The Junior Paper should be advised by a Politics faculty member.
 In rare circumstances, a Junior Paper may be supervised by a faculty member outside the Department of Politics with special permission from the Director of Undergraduate Studies.
 (The Director of Undergraduate Studies may require a paper supervised outside of the Department to be second read by a Politics faculty member.
 If there is a difference in the assigned grades, the two grades will be reconciled according to the procedures for grading senior theses.)